santogioia-scandit/data-capture-documentation/docs/sdks/cordova/add-sdk.md

 > cordova plugin add cordova-plugin-wkwebview-engine
 ```

-### Add the Scandit Data Capture SDK via npm or GitHub repo
+### Add the SDK via npm or GitHub repo

 To add our plugins via npm or git repo, you can run these commands from your project’s root folder.
-In the following snippet we’re adding [ScanditBarcodeCapture API](barcode-capture/api.html)
+In the following snippet we’re adding [ScanditBarcodeCapture API](https://docs.scandit.com/data-capture-sdk/cordova/barcode-capture/api.html)

 ```sh
 # npm package